mlhartme/stool/DOCUMENTATION.md

 #### DESCRIPTION

 Prints the `sc` commands that affected the stage.
+Invoke it `-v` to see more details for each invocation.

 [//]: # (include stageOptions.md)